ArkEcosystem/AIPs/AIPS/aip-29.md

 ```

-If a custom type requires more flexibility it can implement the `ITransactionService` interface directly at the cost of more overhead.
+If a custom type requires more flexibility it can implement the `ITransactionHandler` interface directly at the cost of more overhead.

 ### Registering Transaction Types

-After we have created our custom transaction type and the accompaying transaction service we need a way of exposing it to the crypto package and core.
-To do this we will introduce a `TransactionRegistry` class inside the `crypto` package and a similar class for transaction services called `TransactionServiceRegistry` which both hold a few methods to guard against overwrites of core transaction types or already registered custom types.
+After we have created our custom transaction type and the accompaying transaction handler we need a way of exposing it to the crypto package and core.
+To do this we will introduce a `TransactionRegistry` class inside the `crypto` package and a similar class for transaction handlers called `TransactionHandlerRegistry` which both hold a few methods to guard against overwrites of core transaction types or already registered custom types.

 ```ts
 type TransactionConstructor = typeof Transaction;